elizabethchase/elizabethchase.github.io/_pages/about.md

 Welcome to my website!
 I am in the 5th year of my PhD in biostatistics at the University of Michigan, advised by Drs.
 Philip Boonstra and Jeremy Taylor.

-My statistical research falls in a couple of domains: statistical shrinkage, Bayesian nonparametrics, Bayesian modeling, Stan, survival analysis, and propensity weighting.
+My statistical research falls in a couple of domains: statistical shrinkage, Bayesian nonparametrics, Bayesian modeling, survival analysis, and propensity weighting.

 I work in two primary collaborative areas: 1) prostate cancer care and 2) the long-term impacts of the Flint water crisis.